-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Eos Energy Enterprises, Inc., a Delaware corporation (the "Company"), will be a virtual meeting conducted exclusively via live webcast at www.virtualshareholdermeeting.com/EOSE2023 on May 16, 2023, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Eos Energy Enterprises, Inc., a Delaware corporation (the "Company"), will be a virtual meeting conducted exclusively via live webcast at www.virtualshareholdermeeting.com/EOSE2024 on May 1, 2024 at 10:00 a.m.
 Eastern time for the following purposes:

-- 1. to elect the three directors as Class III directors of Eos Energy Enterprises, Inc., each to serve for three years and until his successor has been elected and qualified, or until his earlier death, resignation or removal; - to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3. to approve a non-binding advisory resolution approving the compensation of the named executive officers; - 4. to grant the Board of Directors the discretionary authority to amend the Company's Third Amended and Restated Certificate of Incorporation to effect a reverse stock split of the Company's common stock (the "Reverse Stock Split Proposal"); - 5. to approve an amendment to our Third Amended and Restated Certificate of Incorporation to update the exculpation provision (the "Exculpation Amendment"); - 6. to approve, in accordance with Nasdaq Marketplace Rule 5635(d), the issuance of our common stock to YA II PN, Ltd. ("Yorkville") in excess of the exchange cap of the Standby Equity Purchase Agreement dated April 28, 2022, by and between the Company and Yorkville (the "SEPA"), the issuance of certain promissory notes to Yorkville and the offset of amounts due thereunder pursuant to the SEPA and the issuance of our common stock to Yorkville pursuant to advances under the SEPA and any amounts remaining for issuance pursuant to the SEPA under the exchange cap, including the issuance pursuant to any future advances (the "SEPA Matters Proposal"); and - 7. to approve an amendment to our Amended and Restated 2020 Incentive Plan.
+- 1. to elect two directors as Class I directors of Eos Energy Enterprises, Inc., each to serve for three years and until his/her successor has been elected and qualified, or until his/her earlier death, resignation or removal; - 2. to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, - 3. to approve a non-binding advisory resolution approving the compensation of the named executive officers; - 4. to approve an amendment to our Third Amended and Restated Certificate of Incorporation to increase the authorized shares of common stock from 300,000,000 to 600,000,000 (the "Authorized Shares Amendment"); and - 5. to approve an amendment to our Amended and Restated 2020 Incentive Plan.